IVF is only offered on the NHS if certain criteria are met. If you don't meet these criteria, you may need to pay for private treatment.

 - they've been trying to get pregnant through regular unprotected sex for 2 years, or haven't been able to get pregnant after 12 cycles of artificial insemination

 - they show no evidence of low ovarian reserve (where eggs in your ovaries are low in number or quality)

 - they've been informed of the additional implications of IVF and pregnancy at this age

 Again, if tests show IVF is the only treatment likely to help you get pregnant, you should be referred straight away.

 NHS trusts across England and Wales are working to provide the same levels of service.
 But the provision of IVF treatment varies across the country, and often depends on local CCG policies.

 CCGs may have additional criteria you need to meet before you can have IVF on the NHS, such as:

 - not having any children already, from both your current and any previous relationships

 - falling into a certain age range (for example, some CCGs only fund treatment for women under 35)

-Ask your GP or contact your local CCG to find out what the criteria for NHS-funded IVF treatment are in your area.
+Ask your GP or contact your local CCG to find out whether NHS-funded IVF treatment is available in your area.